sparkfun/SparkFun_GNSS_Flex_System/README.md

 >
 > Users will have two options for connecting an external GNSS antenna to their GNSS receiver.
 >
-> - The GNSS Flex modules will usually come with a U.FL connector for external antenna.
+> - The GNSS Flex modules will usually come with a U.FL connector for an external antenna.
 > - For a sturdier connection, a SMA connector on a *carrier board* can utilized.
 Users can simply jumper the U.FL connectors between the SparkPNT GNSS Flex module and the *carrier board* with a short U.FL cable.